 7. How often do life groups meet?

 Here at Southeast, we encourage our Life Groups to meet weekly.
-We have found that this frequency is the most conducive to fostering the types of relationships we are looking for our groups to develop.
+We have found that this frequency is the most conducive to fostering the types of relationships people are longing to develop.

 9. What do I need to bring?

-We suggest that you need only bring your truest self and a Bible if you have one.
+We suggest that you bring your truest self and a Bible if you have one.

 10. Do I have to be well-versed in scripture to attend?

-Absolutely not.
-Every Life Groups is made up of people at various stages of their walk with the Jesus and the goal of Life Group is to seek spiritual maturity together in a relational environment.
+Being well-versed in scripture is not necessary.
+Every Life Group is made up of people at various stages of their walk with the Jesus and the goal of Life Group is to seek spiritual maturity together in a relational environment.

 11. What if I am single?

-Individuals who are single are more than welcome in every type of group that we have.
-For instance, you could be single and attend a Life Group that has a majority of married couples, as well as some single people, divorced people and/or widowed people.
-It really depends on your preference and comfort level.
-Other options would be to attend a Men’s only or Women’s only group.
+Individuals who are single are welcome in every type of group.
+You can be single and attend a Life Group that has married couples, single people, divorced people and/or widowed people.
+It depends on your preference and comfort level.
+You also have the option to attend a Men’s only or Women’s only group.